VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Use Cases

-Considering that the demos provided by Zong \etal~\cite{screenReader} are implemented with Vega-Lite charts, here we demonstrate that the semantic labels in \corpus\ can support the construction of the accessibility trees for charts created using a broader range of tools.
+Considering that the demos provided by Zong \etal~\cite{screenReader} are implemented with Vega-Lite charts, here we demonstrate that the semantic labels in \corpus\ can support the construction of the accessibility trees for charts created using other tools.
 To re-create the accessible chart reading experiences, we focus on the five examples in the gallery of Zong ~\etal's work~(Figure 2 in \cite{screenReader}), and choose five charts from \corpus~ that have very close visualization designs: a faceted connected dot plot~\cite{ConnectedDot4Access} from Mascot.js, a multi-line chart~\cite{multiLine4Access} from HighCharts, a geographical heatmap~\cite{geoheatmap4Access} from D3.js, a stacked bar chart~\cite{stackedBar4Access} from Apexcharts.js, and a bar chart with annotations~\cite{annotatedBar4Access} from \textit{poetrybetweenpain.deb.is}.
-Similar to Zong \etal~\cite{screenReader}, we assume the underlying datasets are available during the construction of accessibility trees.
 In our implementation, we focus on the following navigation patterns: \texttt{structural navigation} with the \textbf{Up}, \textbf{Down}, \textbf{Left}, \textbf{Right} arrow keys, \texttt{spatial navigation} with the \textbf{WASD} keys across grids, and \texttt{lateral navigation} across facets with the \textbf{Shift+Left} and \textbf{Shift+Right} key combinations.
-We show the chart accessibility trees of the five charts in Figure~\ref{fig:screen_5charts} and briefly introduce in the following paragraphs how we implement the accessibility trees for the faceted connected dot plot and the multi-line chart example.
+We next briefly introduce how we implemented the accessibility trees~(illustrated in Figure~\ref{fig:screen_5charts}) for the faceted connected dot plot and the multi-line chart example.
 We include the construction processes for the other three charts in the \supp.

 \parHeading{Faceted Connected Dot Plot}~(Figure~\ref{fig:screen_5charts}(a)): Starting with the whole SVG chart as the root, we introduce two branches corresponding to the two facets using \groupInfo.
 Each branch has several connected dot pairs as children, which are linked to their corresponding y-axis labels in \refEle\ based on their $y$ coordinates obtained from \allEle.
 Once the \textbf{Shift + Left/Right} combination is detected, the focus will be shifted to the other facet branch's dot pair of the same index to support the \texttt{lateral navigation}.
 The leaf nodes in the \texttt{structural navigation} tree are the individual dots.